-- (1) 1Examiners are regular academic staff who teach the examination subject at the University.
-2A teaching assignment entails authorisation to conduct examinations for the particular module.
-3In cases where examinations cannot be conducted by regular academic staff and no teaching assignment has been allocated, other examiners holding doctoral degrees or comparable qualifications in the examination subject may be appointed.
-4They will be appointed by the Examination Committee.
-5Their nomination will be announced two weeks prior to the relevant examination. - (2) 1University professors and habilitated lecturers are authorised to conduct all examinations in their discipline.
-2Other regular members of the academic staff and visiting lecturers may only conduct examinations for the module in which they offer courses. - (3) 1Assessors for the associated oral examinations will be nominated by the examiners.
-2To be nominated, an assessor must at least possess the qualifications that are to be determined in the examination or comparable qualifications. - (4) 1Examiners are autonomous and not bound by directives when it comes to their examination activities.
-2Section 7, Paragraph 5, Sentence 2 will apply to examiners and assessors.
+- (1) Examiners are regular academic staff who teach the examination subject at the University.
+A teaching assignment entails authorisation to conduct examinations for the particular module.
+In cases where examinations cannot be conducted by regular academic staff and no teaching assignment has been allocated, other examiners holding doctoral degrees or comparable qualifications in the examination subject may be appointed.
+They will be appointed by the Examination Committee.
+Their nomination will be announced two weeks prior to the relevant examination. - (2) University professors and habilitated lecturers are authorised to conduct all examinations in their discipline.
+Other regular members of the academic staff and visiting lecturers may

-Recognition of Prior Periods of Study and Credit Transfer
+- only conduct examinations for the module in which they offer courses. - (3) Assessors for the associated oral examinations will be nominated by the examiners.
+To be nominated, an assessor must at least possess the qualifications that are to be determined in the examination or comparable qualifications. - (4) Examiners are autonomous and not bound by directives when it comes to their examination activities.
+Section 7, Paragraph 5, Sentence 2 will apply to examiners and assessors.

-- (1) Transfer of the credits obtained in a degree programme at another institute of higher education and recognition of prior periods of study will be granted if there are no fundamental differences between the knowledge and skills already acquired and those to be acquired in the relevant programme at the University. - (2) 1Recognition of prior periods of study and transfer of credits obtained at a foreign institute of higher education that is not covered by the Lisbon Recognition Convention will be subject to compliance with the equivalence agreements approved by the Conference of Ministers of Education and Cultural Affairs and the University Rectors' Conference as well as with arrangements made in the context of cooperation agreements between the University and other institutes of higher education.
-2Where no such agreements have been concluded and where there are doubts about equivalence, the Central Office for Foreign Education should be consulted. - (3) 1Up to 30 ECTS credits may be awarded for knowledge or skills acquired and certified other than through studies at an institute of higher education, provided said knowledge or skills are of an equivalent standard to those acquired in the course of the programme and required for its successful completion.
-2Based on the qualifications obtained in the NATO CIMIC courses "Staff Worker Course" and "Higher Command Course", the student will be awarded the credits allocated for the MCMI-G-03 and MCMI-V-03 modules, which means that it will not be possible to recognise the full 30 ECTS credits for previously acquired knowledge and skills as defined in the first sentence of this paragraph. - (4) 1In cases where credit transfer is granted, grades will also be transferred if the grade systems are comparable - and included in the calculation of the final grade.
-2Where grading systems are not comparable, the remark "passed" will be added.
-Credit transfers and recognised prior periods of study will always be indicated as such.
+Section 9 Recognition of Prior Periods of Study and Credit Transfer

-(5) 1At the request of the student and after hearing the responsible subject representative, the Examination Committee will decide whether credit transfers and recognition of prior periods of study should be granted.
-2The required documents should be included with the request for credit transfer and recognition of prior periods of study.
-3Conditions may apply for credit transfers and recognition of prior periods of study.
-4In cases that do not involve a student transferring directly from another institute of higher education, i.e. where the student has already successfully completed a degree programme, credit transfer as described in the preceding paragraphs will be limited to a maximum of 40 ECTS credits.
+- (1) Recognition of prior periods of study and transfer of credits obtained in a degree programme at another institute of higher education or in other programmes at the University will be granted if there are no fundamental differences between the knowledge and skills already acquired and those to be acquired in this programme. - (2) 1Recognition of prior periods of study and transfer of credits obtained at a foreign institute of higher education that is not covered by the Lisbon Recognition Convention will be subject to compliance with the equivalence agreements approved by the Conference of Ministers of Education and Cultural Affairs and the University Rectors' Conference as well as with arrangements made in the context of cooperation agreements between the University and other institutes of higher education.
+2Where no such agreements have been concluded and where there are doubts about equivalence, the Central Office for Foreign Education should be consulted. - (3) Up to 30 ECTS credits may be awarded for knowledge or skills acquired and certified other than through studies at an institute of higher education, provided said knowledge or skills are of an equivalent standard to those acquired in the course of the programme and required for its successful completion. - (4) In cases where credit transfer is granted, grades will also be transferred if the grade systems are comparable and included in the calculation of the final grade.
+Where grading systems are not comparable, the remark "passed" will be added.
+Credit transfers and recognised prior periods of study will always be indicated as such. - (5) At the request of the student and after hearing the responsible subject representative, the Examination Committee will decide whether credit transfers and recognition of prior periods of study should be granted.
+The required documents should be included with the request for credit transfer and recognition of prior periods of study.
+Conditions may apply for credit transfers and recognition of prior periods of study. - (6) The preceding paragraphs will apply mutatis mutandis to the recognition of further knowledge and skills for admission to the programme (Section 5, Paragraph 3, Sentence 1).